 Individual emissions data: For individuals, ownership of emissions data may be more ambiguous.
 While some individuals may collect data on their own emissions, such as through personal energy usage monitoring, this information is not typically regulated or reported.
 Increasingly, individuals may share GHG emission data with public utilities that provide electricity and natural gas, through the use of smart thermostats, demand response programs, and the like, and in most states, the utility company owns energy consumption data, however, the answer may be different in California and Utah with broad personal data privacy laws.

-Note that the current standard of care for building automation systems is they are not connected to the Internet because of concerns over criminals including acts with ransomware and terrorists taking control of infrastructure.
+Note that the current standard of care for building automation systems is they are not connected to the Internet because of concerns over criminals including acts with ransomware and terrorists taking control of infrastructure as well as matters of privacy.
 But then as part of this entirely new regulatory scheme in America, of regulating carbon emissions, owners may be required to upload Portfolio Manager data over the Internet to state or local government actors, resulting in an entirely new set of risks for business.

-Many public utilities today collect energy consumption data and plan to calculate GHG emissions and own that data to sell to customers and third parties.
+Many, if not most, public utilities today collect and sell customer data including energy consumption data and are planning to calculate GHG emissions from that data and own that extrapolated information to sell back to customers and third parties.

 Most businesses operate in leased space so the question of who owns building GHG emission data, the landlord or the tenant, is a complex and sometimes contentious issue.
 A single tenanted building may present one set of issues whether the landlord or tenant is in control of energy systems, which is very different from a multi tenant building.

-There are many new laws at the state and local level that are largely trumped by federal personal data privacy laws.
-Maryland enacted a statute last year that requires electric utilities to share tenant energy consumption data with landlords, but the law does not address tenants that are required to report GHG emission data and need information from their landlord and that statute does not require enough information to be shared to calculate GHG emissions; and, it is silent as to the new risk it creates for business associated with that data.
+Maryland enacted a statute last year that requires electric utilities to share tenant energy consumption data with landlords for benchmarking, but the law does not address tenants that are required to report GHG emission data and need information from their landlord and that statute does not require enough information to be shared to calculate GHG emissions nor even allow any of the information to be shared with the government; and, it is silent as to the new risk it creates for business associated with that data.

-This does not even take into account the business of owning multi family residential buildings and other businesses that lease to residential users, a business model that adds complexity to this issue and is unresolved in nearly all places, even those with mandatory GHG emission laws on the books.
+This is also an issue for commercial landlords that lease to government contractors and for the business of owning multi family residential buildings and other businesses that lease to residential users, a business model that adds consumer data privacy complexities to this subject and is unresolved in nearly all places, even those with mandatory GHG emission laws on the books.

 There are untold numbers of other problems in this space.
-For example, the U.S. Green Building Council a non-profit trade organization that promotes sustainable building practices publishes building specific data on the energy performance of buildings that are certified under its LEED program and makes no offer of data security.
+For example, the U.S. Green Building Council a non-profit trade organization that promotes sustainable building practices publishes building specific data on the energy performance of buildings that are certified under its LEED program and makes no offer of data security but does offer an excellent range of information privacy when asked.
 Of course, there are governments that mandate private buildings to be LEED certified or offer government incentives for LEED certification.

 In nearly all instances, there are multiple important considerations when it comes to ownership of GHG emission data.
 One key issue is transparency versus green hushing.